 He is a Member of the Order of Canada and recipient of the Queen’s Diamond Jubilee Medal.

-Franca Gucciardi is the incoming CEO of the McCall MacBain Foundation.
-From 2004-2017, she served as the CEO of the Loran Scholars Foundation, a charity that identifies exceptional young Canadians who demonstrate character, service, and leadership and funds them to study at Canadian universities.
-To date, 569 past and present Loran Scholars have benefited from the foundation’s world-class enrichment programs.
+Franca Gucciardi is the Chief Executive Officer of the McCall MacBain Foundation, which seeks to improve the welfare of humanity through focused philanthropy in the areas of education, environment, and health.
+Prior to this, she served as CEO of the Loran Scholars Foundation for 13 years.
+The organization, which chose Franca as its first-ever Loran Scholar in 1990, is a charity that identifies exceptional young Canadians who demonstrate character, service and leadership and funds them to study at Canadian universities.